Mooreb4/Travis/README.md

 # Travis
-A repo for the express purpose of showing code to Travis
+A repo for sharing code with travis